 Guidelines for meeting credit

-It is the employer’s responsibility to submit an official certificate of attendance for external training credit to the safety council in which they are enrolled by June 30, 2013.
+Attendance of a qualified external training will count for a monthly meeting attendance.
+It is the employer’s responsibility to submit an official certificate of attendance for external training credit to the safety council in which they are enrolled by June 30th of the current enrolled year.

 External training may include:

 - Ohio Safety Congress – maximum of one meeting credit per event, no matter the number of sessions or days attended;

 - Division of Safety & Hygiene safety courses – maximum of one meeting credit per course;

 - Industry-specific safety training – maximum of one meeting credit per scheduled training with at least one hour of safety curriculum;

 - Seminar, conference or special event sponsored by another safety council (not safety council monthly meetings);

 - Safety training conducted at the employer’s workplace, online courses, webinars or required Drug Free Safety Program training does not qualify for safety council rebate program credit.